crisxh/ted-think-like-a-programmer/README.md

 # ted-think-like-a-coder

-Code written to solve the problems posed in the series of ted think like a coder episode 1: Prison Break.
+Code written to solve the problems in the first episode of TED think like a programmer.